 Learn the proper use of implements relative to all cosmetology services.
-You will learn the procedures and terminology used in performing all cosmetology services, learn the application of daytime and evening make-up to include the application of individual and strip eyelashes, learn the proper procedure of manicuring to include water and oilmanicure and pedicuring, learn the application of brush-on nails, nail wraps, and nail tips.
+Acquire the knowledge of analyzing the scalp, face, and hands prior to all services to determine any disorders.
+You will learn the procedures and terminology used in performing all cosmetology services, learn the application of daytime and evening make-up to include the application of individual and strip eyelashes, learn the proper procedure of manicuring to include water and oil manicure and pedicuring, learn the application of brush-on nails, nail wraps, and nail tips.